typescript-eslint/typescript-eslint/docs/getting-started/linting/TYPED_LINTING.md

 Most of our users are fine with this, as they think the power of type-aware static analysis is worth it.
 Additionally, most users primarily consume lint errors via IDE plugins which, through some caching magic, do not suffer the same penalties.
 This means that generally they usually only run a complete lint before a push, or via their CI, where the extra time really doesn't matter.

-We strongly recommend you do use it, but the above information is included so that you can make your own, informed decision.
+**We strongly recommend you do use type-aware linting**, but the above information is included so that you can make your own, informed decision.

-## I get errors telling me "The file must be included in at least one of the projects provided"
+### I get errors telling me "The file must be included in at least one of the projects provided"

 This error means that the file that's being linted is not included in any of the tsconfig files you provided us.
 A lot of the time this happens when users have test files or similar that are not included in their normal tsconfigs.

-There are a couple of solutions to this, depending on what you want to achieve.
+Depending on what you want to achieve:

 - If you **do not** want to lint the file:
   - Use [one of the options ESLint offers](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) to ignore files, like a `.eslintignore` file, or `ignorePatterns` config.